 The Company invested excess cash reserves in interest bearing short-term deposits while ensuring funds would be available for cash outflow requirements associated with the Company's exploration projects.
-For the year ended December 31, 2012 and 2011 the Company reported interest and other revenue of \$173 thousand and \$221 thousand respectively.
-This \$48 thousand decrease in revenue is attributed to lower cash reserves during the year compared to 2011.
+For the years ended December 31, 2013 and 2012 the Company reported interest and other revenue of \$72 thousand and \$173 thousand respectively.
+This \$101 thousand decrease in revenue is primarily attributed to lower cash reserves during the year compared to 2012.